AMD's $35B Xilinx Deal Conditionally Approved by China Regulator

 AMD's plans to acquire Xilinx appear to have crossed a significant hurdle as China's market regulator has given its conditional approval.
 The news, which comes via Reuters, means that with this decision, the $35 billion all-stock deal looks like it will now be able to speed towards completion.
-Last month, Tom's Hardware reported the timeline slip to Q1 2022, noting that the Chinese regulators were looking very closely at anti-monopolistic conditions they might apply before approval.
+Last month, we reported the timeline had slipped to Q1 2022, noting that the Chinese regulators were looking very closely at anti-monopolistic conditions they might apply before approval.

 The regulator, China's State Administration for Market Regulation (SAMR), has said that the deal will be approved on the condition that AMD and Xilinx do not force or discriminate against customers that buy certain products.